 Why it’s good:

-• Broadest file format support: HTML, Markdown, PDF, Word, Excel, PowerPoint, source code
+- Broadest file format support: HTML, Markdown, PDF, Word, Excel, PowerPoint, Jupyter Notebooks, EPUB, RTF, OpenDocument, and 90+ source code languages

-• Optional semantic vector search with multiple embedding providers (OpenAI, Gemini, Azure, AWS Bedrock)
+- Optional semantic vector search with multiple embedding providers (OpenAI, Gemini, Azure, AWS Bedrock, Ollama)

 The catch: Requires manual indexing setup for each library — no community-maintained catalog.
-Semantic search requires an external embedding API, which reintroduces a cloud dependency.
-Smaller community (1,100 stars) means less ecosystem support.
+Semantic search requires an external embedding API (though Ollama now enables fully local embeddings).
+Smaller community (1,300 stars) means less ecosystem support.
 Initial indexing takes time.

 Best for: Enterprise developers, security-conscious teams, air-gapped environments.
 Anyone who needs documentation context but can’t or won’t send queries to a cloud registry.